 Healthy growth boundaries help cultivate respectful love for each other.

-When they realize when it is wrong to interrupt or ask you for certain things, it makes sure they do not hinder your personal growth and that you are still fully present in the relationship.
+Your loved ones should know when it is wrong to interrupt you or ask you for certain things, so they do not hinder your personal growth and pursuits.

 - Most relationships do not require full disclosure, and simply being together does not entitle them to demand that you disclose all of your passwords to them.

-- Your family means the world to you, but you don’t have to give up all of your personal aspirations to meet their needs and desires.
+- Your family means the world to you, but you don’t have to sacrifice your personal growth aspirations to meet their needs and desires.

 3. Digital Boundary